JacobFV/Scattered-AGI-Ideas/meditating-on-ai.md

 # Meditating on AI

+## 12 March 2021

+Switch transformers emphasized the search for new fronteir pushing dimensions.
+Here's one:
+- **how many agents are focused on the same goal?** This probably only applies in multiagent systems, but what I'm proposing is this: use an open-ended intelligence metric for survival.
+Literally train multiple agent on the same problem, structure their environment so they can communicate and cooperate, and then completely reinitialize weights and training for the poorest performing agents.
+This may be a temporary ocmputation sacrifice, but the result of training a new agent can find better convergence.

 ## 19 December 2020

 Generality is definitely important - but not the only consideration for sci-fi 'AGI'.
 Here are some papers I have been reading over 2020 on AGI.
 They are referenced by arxiv id (e.g.: 2012.08630 = https://arxiv.org/abs/2012.08630):